gnosisguild/zodiac-mod-starter-kit/README.md

 The repo contains a sample based on the "Zodiac: build your own module" tutorial found [here](https://gnosis.github.io/zodiac/docs/tutorial-build-a-module/setup).

+This starter kit is set up to be used with **Hardhat**.
+A starter kit using Foundry is available [here](https://github.com/gnosis/zodiac-mod-starter-kit/tree/foundry).

 ## Commands

-It is set up to be used with Hardhat.
 To see available commands run `yarn hardhat`.

 Some helpful commands: